semaphoreP/codeastro/Day1/git_intro/README.md

 # Introduction to Git: Demo
-This demo will go through how to make a git repository via github, including how to add and edit files to the repo and resolve conflicts.
+This demo will go through how to make a git repository via Github, clone it to your local machine, and then how to add and edit files in the repo.

 For this demo, you will need 3 applications running: a web-browser with the Github webpage (where you have logged into your account), a terminal window, and then your favorite text editor.

-## Make a Git Repo via Github and Clone it to Your Machine
+## Make a Remote Repository via Github and Clone it to Your Machine

 1. After logging into github, click the `Repositories` tab at the top of the page and then click the `New` green button to the upper right.